Canon M200 vs Panasonic TZ100

 - Ready to shoot: Has an integrated lens, whereas the M200 necessitates an extra lens.

 - Easier travel charging: Can be conveniently charged via its USB port.

 - Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - More heavily discounted: Has been around for much longer (launched in January 2016).

-If the count of relative strengths (bullet points above) is taken as a measure, the M200 is the clear winner of the match-up (12 : 8 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the M200 emerges as the winner of the contest (12 : 9 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.